thacherT1D/webdevstuff/How_the_Web_Works/HTTP.desc.md

 In other words, JSON is what allows two programs to transfer data to each other and guarantee the data remains the same on both sides.

-## How do you send HTTP requests and receive HTTP responses for HTML?
+## How do you send HTTP requests and receive HTTP responses for JSON?

 ```
 http -vj GET http://fs-student-roster.herokuapp.com